AdamRVierra/stop-n-swop-toolkit/README.md

 2. *Download the example ROM under releases*
  - Download the [latest release](https://github.com/AdamRVierra/stop-n-swop-toolkit/releases).

-3. *Prepare the ROM*
- - If your flash cart automatically boots with a menu ROM, locate the boot ROM.
-For example *Everdrive* uses *OS64.v64*.
-  - If it directly boots the ROM, this part can be skipped and you can just put `stopnswop.z64` on normally.
- - Make a backup copy of the boot ROM.
- - Rename `stopnswop.z64` to match the boot ROM.
-(In this example, *OS64.v64*).
-This will fool your cart into loading yours directly.
- - When you're done, rename the copy of the boot ROM the same name it had prior.
- - This is necessary as flash carts that load with menus clear the RDRAM, along with the data *Banjo-Kazooie* was trying to send over.
+ - Add it to your Flashcart, either as direct-to-boot or from a menu.

-4. *Send data to Banjo-Kazooie*
+3. *Send data to Banjo-Kazooie*
- - On the menu, press A to select which *Stop 'n' Swop* items you want to make available in *Banjo-Kazooie*.
+ - After opening *stopnswop.z64*, press A to select which *Stop 'n' Swop* items you want to make available in *Banjo-Kazooie*.
  - When you're done, turn off your cartridge, swap in your *Banjo-Kazooie* cartridge and turn your console back on within 20-30 seconds.

-5. *Retrieving the items*
+4. *Retrieving the items*
  - In *Banjo-Kazooie*, access the item(s) you've made available.
   - If you need guidance finding items, [watch this guide](https://www.youtube.com/watch?v=KkUPuP6LZog).
- - After you've retrieved the *Stop 'n' Swop* items, turn off your console, swap back in the flash cart and turn on the power within 20-30 seconds.
+  - After you've retrieved the *Stop 'n' Swop* items, turn off your cartridge, swap in your flash cart and turn your console back on within 20-30 seconds.
+  - Load *stopnswop.z64*.

-6. *Processing the items*
+5. *Processing the items*
  - If all has gone right, the menu should now display checkmarks representing the items you've collected.
 You've just done *Stop 'n' Swop* with *Banjo-Kazooie*, the way *Rareware* intended!

----

 ## Building the Example
 1. *Prerequisites*:
  - [Download Latest Source Code](https://github.com/AdamRVierra/stop-n-swop-toolkit/releases/) or run ```git clone https://github.com/AdamRVierra/stop-n-swop-toolkit.git ```